picocms/Pico/nginx.md

 This "Distributed" configuration can make it hard to understand what's really going on behind the scenes.
 Apache's configuration can be spread out into as many folders as your webapps (or your own content) provide.

 In comparison, Nginx's "Centralized" configuration is all located in one place.
 On a Linux server, this configuration would usually be located in `/etc/nginx`, but this may vary by distro and OS.
-While configuration of Nginx as a  whole is out of the scope of this document, we hope to provide you with enough information to get over any hurdles you may encounter.
+While [configuration of Nginx](https://www.nginx.com/resources/wiki/start/) as a whole is out of the scope of this document, we hope to provide you with enough information to get over any hurdles you may encounter.

+If you are migrating from Apache, [this article](https://www.digitalocean.com/community/tutorials/apache-vs-nginx-practical-considerations) (also linked above) and [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-migrate-from-an-apache-web-server-to-nginx-on-an-ubuntu-vps) provide an excellent overview on the differences between the two and the changes you'll have to make.

 ## Getting Started